-As a firm we welcome the regulatory changes, as they will further drive audit quality, increase competition, independence and public confidence in the profession.
-We also welcome the feedback from our regulators and we have taken steps to improve our policies and procedures where necessary, to address areas for improvements identified by IAASA and CAI during their recent inspections.
-This report demonstrates that we are strongly positioned, and that we are continuing to invest to ensure that our systems and methodologies are optimised in order for us to continue to deliver high quality and effective audits to our clients.
+As a firm, we welcome regulatory changes, as they will further drive audit quality, increase competition, independence and public confidence in the profession.
+We also welcome feedback we receive from our regulators, and we continue to take steps to enhance our policies and procedures where necessary; invest in people and technology to support our system of quality management; and address any areas for improvements identified during their inspections.

-Our commitment to quality in everything we do has come in to increased focus in recent years as we strive to create a culture of excellence.
+This report demonstrates our strong position, and also shows that we are continuously investing in our systems and our methodologies, to ensure that they are optimised so that we can continue to deliver high quality and effective audits to our clients.
+Our commitment to quality in everything we do has come under increased focus in recent years, as we strive to create a culture of excellence.
 We at Grant Thornton recognise that continuous quality improvement is crucial for improving public confidence in the audit market.
-We have actively engaged with our independent nonexecutives throughout the year to identify areas where quality focus can be improved and maintained a positive and respective working relationship.
-I would like to take this opportunity to thank Brian and Aisling for their valuable input over the last year.

-While 2020 was a year of unprecedented challenges, it has forced us to rethink how we work and it has rapidly advanced our focus on innovation and digitalisation.
-Looking forward to 2021 and beyond, I am optimistic that from the recent challenges will emerge innovative solutions and lasting advancements across many industries including professional services.
-Quality remains central to all advancements for the audit sector and for Grant Thornton we remain committed to further embedding our culture of excellence and meeting the changing requirements.
-Our people are pivotal to our success and I am excited to pioneer programs which will empower our people to achieve the best and in turn deliver the best service and quality to our clients.
+We have actively engaged with our independent nonexecutives ('INE') throughout the year to identify areas where quality focus can be improved, and we have a very positive and respectful working relationship with them.
+I would like to take this opportunity to thank Brian and Aisling for their invaluable input over the last year.
+I also welcome Eugene, as our newly-appointed INE, and I look forward to the continued challenges and new perspectives that they bring, which help to drive improved governance and increases our focus on any impact on matters of public interest.
+As we look to the future, we will continue to advance our focus on innovation and digitalisation to support our system of quality management.
+Quality remains central to all advancements for both the audit sector and for Grant Thornton as a whole, and we remain committed to further embedding our culture of quality within our firm, and meet any changing requirements in the future.
+As already mentioned, our people remain pivotal to our success, and I am committed to pioneering programs which will empower and encourage them to achieve their potential, and in turn, deliver the best service and quality possible to our clients.